 31.5.3.1 CAISO Operator Review & Adjustment

-The CAISO Operator reviews the CAISO Forecast of CAISO Demand and all calculated adjustments as provided in Sections 31.5.3.2 through 31.5.3.6.
+The CAISO Operator reviews the CAISO Forecast of CAISO Demand and all calculated adjustments as provided in Sections 31.5.3.1.1 through 31.5.3.1.6.
 The CAISO Operator shall accept, modify, or reject such adjustments based on Good Utility Practice.
-If the CAISO Operator determines it must modify or reject adjustments, the CAISO Operator shall log sufficient information as to reason, Operating Hour, and specific modification(s) made to the calculated adjustments.
+If the CAISO Operator determines it must modify the CAISO Forecast Of CAISO Demand, the CAISO Operator shall log sufficient information as to reason, Operating Hour, and specific modification(s) made to the CAISO Forecast Of CAISO Demand.

+31.5.3.1.1 RUC Net Short Conditions

+The CAISO Operator may conform the CAISO Forecast Of CAISO Demand in the event the CAISO Operator has determined that additional capacity may be need to be procured in RUC to meet anticipated Real-Time system conditions.
+The CAISO Operator will consider factors such as: CAISO Forecast Of CAISO Demand error; dramatic weather pattern that is expected to continue or change with the next Trading Day; generator outage resulting in different Supply availability than was bid into the Day-Ahead Market; fire danger that threatens transmission lines and/or corridors; expectation that Generation committed in the IFM will not meet the anticipated Demand; and Reliability Coordinator next-day analysis of system conditions.

-31.5.3.2 Demand Response Adjustments.
+31.5.3.1.2 Demand Response Adjustments.

-The CAISO shall account for Demand response that is clearly communicated to the CAISO as certain to be curtailed for the next Trading Day only for the two following types of Demand response: 1) Demand response triggered by a staged System Emergency event; and 2) Demand response that is triggered by a price or an event known in advance.
+The CAISO shall account for Demand response that is clearly communicated to the CAISO as certain to be curtailed for the next Trading Day only for the two following types of Demand response: (1) Demand response triggered by a staged System Emergency event; and (2) Demand response that is triggered by a price or an event known in advance.
 If an LSE informs the CAISO of anticipated Demand response prior to Market Close of the DAM, the CAISO Forecast of CAISO Demand used as the RUC procurement target will be reduced accordingly.

-31.5.3.3 MSS Adjustment
+31.5.3.1.3 MSS Adjustment